jtf-1/FUN-MAP_NTTR/readme.md

 Radio presets are per NELLISAFBI-11-250

-Default waypoints for all aircraft is;
+Default waypoints for all aircraft are;

-JUNNO-DREAM-STUDENT GAP-BELTED PK-GARTH-FLUSH-JAYSN-STRYK-GASS PK-APEX
+JUNNO ...
+DREAM ...
+STUDENT GAP ...
+BELTED PK ...
+GARTH ...
+FLUSH ...
+JAYSN ...
+STRYK ...
+GASS PK ...
+APEX

 See mission kneeboard for comms, navigation and range info.